-Deck / Patio Permit Requirements in Largo, FL
+Deck Permit Requirements in Largo, FL

 Florida Building Code (8th edition, based on 2021 IRC).
 Located in Pinellas County.

-When you DON'T need a permit
+When you don’t need a Deck permit in Largo

 Freestanding decks under 30 inches above grade are exempt.

-When you DO need a permit
+When you need a Deck permit in Largo

 Attached decks require a building permit.